Details for the Jazz on the Mountain at Whistler festival have been finalized and the crowds won't have to be aficionados to enjoy the weekend.

-A late-night component is currently in the works with local clubs and pubs - because late-night jazz is as great a pairing a saxophone and a reed- but that has not yet been finalized.
+A late-night component is currently in the works with local clubs and pubs - because late-night jazz is as great a pairing as oxygen and the human lung- but that has not yet been finalized.

 "That hasn't really gelled sufficiently enough for me to say anything definitive about," Schwisberg says.